AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. index:: plugins

-You can extensively customize GPS through external plugins, either ones you write (see :ref:`Customization_files_and_plugins`) or using one of the plugins in GPS's own collection.
+You can extensively customize GNAT Studio through external plugins, either ones you write (see :ref:`Customization_files_and_plugins`) or using one of the plugins in GNAT Studio's own collection.

-Some plugins are loaded by default when GPS starts (such as support for the CVS version management system and support for highlighting in various programming languages) and others are available but not loaded automatically, such as Emacs emulation mode.
+Some plugins are loaded by default when GNAT Studio starts (such as support for the CVS version management system and support for highlighting in various programming languages) and others are available but not loaded automatically, such as Emacs emulation mode.

-Some plugins provided with GPS are:
+Some plugins provided with GNAT Studio are:

 * :file:`Makefile` support